(1) Care more about what you’re writing than what you’re releasing.

 If you want to write-full time, you’ll have to remind the Muse that if she wants the luxury of writing all day, she actually needs to write all day.

 The Muse decides what to write, the drill sergeant decides the when/where.

 There’s a lot of talk in publishing about trends, and I try to ignore it as best I can.
-Can you make a quick buck by jumping on the stepbrother trend/MMA trend/military hero/"hot right now" trend?
-Sure.
-Maybe
+It’s a cliche phrase, but trends really do come and go!

 The people whose careers I want to emulate are the ones who’ve set trends, not followed them.